Borderline Personality Disorder and Addiction: How Do They Occur?

-Have you been abusing some drugs or alcohol and being scared about the risk of developing BPD?
-The following information will help you determine if you are in the red zone.
+Has one been abusing some drugs or alcohol and being scared about the risk of developing BPD?
+The following information will help to determine if a person is in the red zone.
 Remember, the risks are amplified by drug use.

 Risk Factors for BPD

-- Your genes could be the culprit: Your risk increases five folds if any of your first-degree relatives has had BPD.
+- The genes could be the culprit: A risk increases five-folds if any of the first-degree relatives have had BPD.

 - Social and environmental factors: Many people with BPD have been found to have a history of abuse or some kind of traumatic experiences.
-Nevertheless, you cannot hold these factors responsible for BPD.
+Nevertheless, one cannot hold these factors responsible for BPD.